RicherMans/UIT_Mobile/README.md

 * A model delay of 1s, which provides a reasonable user-experience (compared to most transformers in the field).
 * All models are fast on mobile devices and can be used for online audio tagging.

-While this Audioset performance seems to be "low" for some people, I'd like to point out that our model is evaluated on *1s crops*, which heavily degrades Audiosets performance.
+While this Audioset performance seems to be "low" for some people, its important to note that UiT is evaluated on *1s crops*, which heavily degrades Audiosets performance.
-To give an idea, if we evaluate [AST](https://github.com/YuanGongND/ast) with the same setting (1s crops), we achieve an mAP of 36.56, about 10 points mAP lower compared to evaluating on 10s.
+To give an idea, if we evaluate [AST](https://github.com/YuanGongND/ast) with the same setting (1s crops), we achieve an mAP of 36.56.

 ## Dataset acquisition

+### Audioset

 We propose simple preprocessing scripts in `datasets/` for `Audioset` and `GSCV1`.
 For getting the (balanced) Audioset data please run: